Functional disorder: Diagnosis

 Somatic symptom disorder and bodily distress disorder have significant overlap with functional disorders and are often assigned if someone would benefit from psychological therapies addressing psychological or behavioural factors which contribute to the persistence of symptoms.
-Note however that people with symptoms partly explained by structural disease (for example cancer) may also meet the criteria for diagnosis of functional disorders, somatic symptom disorder and bodily distress disorder.
+However, people with symptoms partly explained by structural disease (for example, cancer) may also meet the criteria for diagnosis of functional disorders, somatic symptom disorder and bodily distress disorder.

-It is not unusual for a functional disorder to coexist with another diagnosis (for example functional seizures can coexist with Epilepsy, or Irritable Bowel Syndrome with Inflammatory Bowel Disease.
+It is not unusual for a functional disorder to coexist with another diagnosis (for example, functional seizures can coexist with epilepsy, or irritable bowel syndrome with inflammatory bowel disease.
 This is important to recognise as additional treatment approaches might be indicated in order that the patient achieves adequate relief from their symptoms.